bertacsevercan/Hangman/README.md

 # Hangman
-This is a JetBrains Academy project.
-A simple game of hangman.
+This is a JetBrains Academy project and it's a simple game of hangman.

+- Topics practised: Functions, loops, lists and other data types, Random and Load library

+- Technologies used: Python, Load module, Random module